nasadourian/nasadourian/README.md

 #### My name is Nanor Asadourian and I'm going to be creating some projects that I wanted to share with all of you!

-- 🔭 I’m currently working on Python, R, and Tableau tutorials.
+- 🔭 I’m working on Python, R, and Tableau tutorials.
-- 🌱 I’m currently learning data analysis strategies
+- 🌱 I’m currently learning different data analysis strategies
 - 😄 Pronouns: she/her/hers
 - 🏁 Goal: Create a crochet helper application.
-- ⚡ Fun fact: I'm a self-taught crocheter and knitter!
+- ⚡ Fun fact: I taught computer science to high schoolers!

 <!--
 **nasadourian/nasadourian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.